"I think this is fair": Uncovering the Complexities of Stakeholder Decision-Making in AI Fairness Assessment: Related Work

 Last, stakeholders' acceptable levels of unfairness remained largely unexplored in existing research.
 Recent research has begun exploring category-level fairness ``thresholds'', where stakeholders set a unified threshold across multiple features and metrics for both individual and group fairness \cite{earnfairness}.
 However, more fine-grained fairness thresholds remain unexplored.

-In summary, while significant progress has been achieved, there is a need to investigate how to align technical AI fairness with human-centered notions of fairness; in short, we need to better understand how stakeholders perceive and assess AI fairness.
-Our work builds on this foundation by examining how stakeholders approach fairness decision-making, uncovering its complexities across feature selection and ranking, feature-metric pairing, and fairness threshold setting.
+In summary, while significant progress has been achieved, there is a need to investigate how to align technical AI fairness with human-centered notions of fairness; in short, we need to better understand how stakeholders perceive and assess AI outcome fairness.
+Building on this foundation, our work empowers stakeholders to perform fairness assessment tasks in ways similar to AI experts, and we examine how stakeholders approach fairness decision-making, uncovering its complexities across feature selection and ranking, feature-metric pairing, and fairness threshold setting.
 By taking a human-centered perspective, we aim to support algorithmic fairness by incorporating the complex fairness needs of stakeholders.